ymilkessa/nostr-bot-app/README.md

 The `onEvent` method allows you to write a callback for any specific event kind.
 This is useful to write special handlers for any custom event kinds that you might have.

-Below is an implementation that uses `onEvent` to make a bot that comments under posts by a particular pubkey.
+Below is an implementation that uses `onEvent` to make a bot that comments under posts.

 ```typescript
 import { NostrBotApp, GenericEvent, EventBuilder } from "nostr-bot-app";